 04.01 Applicable definitions are located in IMC 2506-04.

 04.02 Inspection findings are assigned a color representing the significance of the finding.
-Unlike the ROP, colors assigned to findings identified though the construction inspection program do not have a quantitative number associated with ΔCDF or ΔLERF.
+Unlike the ROP, colors assigned to findings identified though the construction inspection program do not have a quantitative number associated with ΔCDF or Δ large early release frequency (LERF).
 The color thresholds for the construction SDP were risk informed through the assignment of systems and structures by an expert panel to columns in the construction SDP matrix based on risk achievement worth (RAW) values and other risk importance considerations.
 In addition, finding color thresholds are based on a qualitative measure of construction quality, which was defined through expert staff judgment.
 Thresholds for non-reactor safety SDPs were similarly developed using either quantitative risk evaluation methods or were risk informed through expert judgment of the staff.
 Thus construction finding colors and non-reactor safety findings colors can be qualitatively compared.
 The following definitions (04.02.a thru 04.02.d) include the qualitative aspects for each color:

 a.
 Red (high safety or security significance) qualitatively indicates a decline in licensee performance that is associated with unacceptable quality of construction that provides no assurance that the plant is being constructed in accordance with its design in the area(s) associated with the finding.